 Oceania and Pacific

 The Brando, Tetiaroa Island, French Polynesia: Marlon Brando’s private island paradise, just 33 miles from Tahiti, has been transformed into an eco-luxury resort, and every element of The Brando, from the sumptuous villas to the beautiful landscape and warm local staff, is top-notch.

-Laucala Island Resort, Fiji: Laucala, formerly owned by Malcolm Forbes, has been turned into an über fantasy island—with total seclusion—by the founder of Red Bull, Dietrich Mateschitz.
+COMO Laucala Island Resort, Fiji: COMO Laucala Island, formerly owned by Malcolm Forbes, has been turned into an über fantasy island—with total seclusion—by the founder of Red Bull, Dietrich Mateschitz.
 Activities here include playing an 18-hole golf course by David McLay Kidd, hiking, horseback riding, and a host of water sports providing access to the spectacular reefs ringing the island.

 Four Seasons Resort Lanai, Hawaii: Located on a bluff overlooking gorgeous Hulopoe Bay, the Four Seasons Resort Lanai reopened in February 2016 to much fanfare.
 Golfers will be in heaven here, thanks to the signature, Jack Nicklaus–designed golf course that is open only to hotel guests and island residents.

 The Farm at Cape Kidnappers, Hawke’s Bay, New Zealand: The Farm at Cape Kidnappers is one of New Zealand’s super-luxe lodges.
 Situated on a 6,000-acre sheep and cattle farm in Hawke’s Bay, one of the country’s top wine regions, it has 24 suites spread among several cottages and offers a top-rated golf course, in addition to a plethora of outdoor activities like sailing, paragliding, fly-fishing, bird watching and hiking.